ncwqr-jsmith29/rbeale/README.md

 >
 > Individual - A vector of alleles
 >
-> Population - A matrix of individuals, where each row is a single individual
+> Population - A matrix of individuals, where each row is a single individual (e.g., sampling point)

 ## Origins
 NCWQR scientist, R. Peter Richards, wrote FORTRAN code to calculate nutrient loads using the Beale Ratio Estimator.
 That code was translated to R in 2016 by NCWQR scientist, Rem Confesor.
 That translation is what is contained in the `sbeale()` function of this package.
 The `sbeale()` function calculates the load for a given timeframe, using all available data for that timeframe; any missing data is ignored.